OliverRoat/12a_Expose_and_integrate_with_a_webhook_system/README.md

 The webhook system supports:

 - Registering your endpoint for specific event types
+- Testing all webhooks using `/ping`
 - Unregistering it when no longer needed
-- Simulating an event to test delivery
-- Testing all webhooks using `/ping`

 ---